usmanalimaan/groupwise/README.md

 **3.** **Run** the **install** script file, consider using the "help" directive to get help: ./install help

-**Or you can perform these first 3 steps with ONE command in a Linux console, see below**
+**-- Or you can perform these first 3 steps with ONE command in a Linux console, see below --**

 **curl -LJO https://raw.githubusercontent.com/cimitrasoftware/groupwise/master/install -o ./ ; chmod +x ./install ; ./install help**